hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 filled with anything at any time as long as the shapes match.

 ** Statements
-Like most curly-brace-and-semicolon-delimited languages, Expresso employs statements as its first language constructs.
+Like most curly-brace-and-semicolon-delimited languages, Expresso employs statements for its first language constructs.

 ** Expressions